 Property, plant and equipment is measured at cost less accumulated depreciation and accumulated impairment losses.
 Cost includes expenditures that are directly attributable to the acquisition of the asset.
-The cost of selfconstructed assets includes the cost of materials and direct labour and any other costs directly attributable to bringing the assets to working condition for their intended use.
+The cost of self-constructed assets includes the cost of materials and direct labour and any other costs directly attributable to bringing the assets to working condition for their intended use.

-Depreciation of property, plant and equipment is calculated using the declining balance method to allocate cost, net of residual value, over the estimated useful life or in the case of certain leased plant and equipment, lease term, at the following rates:
+Depreciation of property, plant and equipment is calculated using the declining balance method to allocate cost, net of residual value, over the estimated useful life at the following rates: